 However, simply having an online platform or a website is not enough these days.
 Particularly in times where the competition is as tough as ever.
 The way we shop today is very different compared to 10 years ago so we asked ourselves: what will the future of e-commerce look like and what does it mean for our shopping experiences and habits?

 As part of exploring this topic, we wanted to take a look at how new trends, developments and digital shifts dictate the way we shop and consume fashion.
-In our third episode of our podcast ‘Consciousness Beyond The Product’, we were joined by industry experts Kalkidan Legesse, Amy Lee and Damara Ingles to discuss exactly that.
+In the third episode of our podcast ‘Consciousness Beyond The Product’, we were joined by industry experts Kalkidan Legesse, Amy Lee and Damara Ingles to discuss exactly that.

 What did we learn from this episode and what can we predict about the future of fashion e-commerce?